-Upgrade from a clipboard and pen to cloud-based apps to help track subcontractors' work
+Upgrade from a clipboard and pen to cloud-based apps to track subcontractors' work.

-If you wear multiple hats for your company along with your hard hat, staying organized is essential.
-Fortunately, you can ditch the piles of paperwork thanks to several tech solutions to help you manage the subcontractors on your project.
+If you wear multiple hats for your company, staying organized is essential.
+Fortunately, you can ditch the piles of paperwork, thanks to several tech solutions to help you manage the subcontractors on your project.

 When shopping around for any of these applications, you should note how incorporating this tech will impact your company's regular workflow.

-"Simplicity for all staff to use – an app is only effective if both field and office staff are onboard.
-Good tech tools need to be easier than the alternative and not significantly change how a business works," Cameron Allen, marketing manager for APE Mobile, said.
+"Simplicity for all staff to use – an app is only effective if both field and office staff are on board.
+Good tech tools need to be easier than the alternative and not significantly change how a business works," said Cameron Allen, marketing manager for APE Mobile.

 Job management software

 Software like this allows you to plan out your project through timelines, letting you track actual work done against your estimates.
-Having an organized plan of action will help you run a tight ship and make sure your subcontractors don't stray from the timeline.
+Having an organized plan of action helps you run a tight ship while ensuring that subcontractors don't stray from the timeline.

 Workforce management software